 Q. "I have an old hand pump that I purchased elsewhere.
 Do you know where I can get parts for it?"

 A. There are many different brands, with all different parts.
 We cannot stock or find parts for other brands.
 The hand pumps that we sell are pretty rugged.
 The manufacturer changes parts every so often, and we cannot guarantee the parts we offer will work on a pump you purchased from us in the past.
 It is extremely rare that one of ours fails within 3 years.
 Generally, all that ever goes wrong is that the leather cup dries up.
-For that we recommend using some quality faucet grease (#LU020) on the leather diaphragm.
+For that we recommend using food-grade safe faucet grease (#LU020) on the leather diaphragm.
 If you bought your hand pump elsewhere, we do not wish to ship you parts that fit ours.
 We make this rule based on experience.
 We have found that our parts do not fit other brands of hand pumps and the return rate is simply too high for parts that people think might fit and then don't.
 We do not offer parts for hand pumps other than the ones we currently offer.